mvrcii/vesuvius_challenge_2023/README.md

 Additionally, our predictions closely match those shared publicly on Discord by other users.
 While the 512x512 model's patch size could theoretically lead to hallucination of notable parts of letters, its predictions also closely match those of the 128x128 models.
-A 64x64 resolution was also trained and confirmed the results of the other models, but underperformed slightly due to higher noise.he results found by the other models, but slightly underperforming them due to higher noise content.
+A 64x64 resolution was also trained and confirmed the results of the other models, but underperformed slightly due to higher noise.he results found by the other models, but slightly under-performing them due to higher noise content.